Quanato607/MST-KDNet/README.md

 ## 🔥 Training

-To train the model(s) in the paper, run this command:
+To train our model in the paper, run this command:

 ```train
 python train.py